It has been said that one of the best ways to get to know a culture is through its food.

 Myanmar – Peninsular Plaza Mini-marts

-Penisular Plaza is home to Singapore’s Little Myanmar.
+Peninsular Plaza is home to Singapore’s Little Myanmar.
 This vertical enclave has shops, restaurants and mini-marts catering to the Myanmar community in Singapore.
 The mini-marts stock up with produce such as fresh vegetables, dried condiments and dried fish from Myanmar.
-Restaurants in the basement as well as little eating corners within the building provide a chance to get a taste of Myanmar’s cuisine.
+Restaurants in the basement, as well as little eating corners within the building, provide a chance to get a taste of Myanmar’s cuisine.

 Address: 111 North Bridge Road, Singapore 179098